-The anti-discrimination legislation consists of the Discrimination Act, which prohibits both direct and indirect discrimination as well as harassment in working life based on sex, ethnicity, religion or other belief, disability, sexual orientation, transgender identity or expression and age.
+The anti-discrimination legislation consists of the Discrimination Act, which prohibits both direct and indirect discrimination as well as harassment in working life based on gender, gender identity or expression, ethnic origin, religion or belief, disability, sexual orientation and age.
 Furthermore, employers may neither discriminate against part-time nor fixed-term employees, nor treat an applicant or an employee unfairly on grounds related to parental leave under Swedish law.
 Trade union representatives are also protected from discrimination based on their union activities.

 According to the Discrimination Act an employer that provides inadequate accessibility, meaning that a person with disability is disadvantaged through a failure to take measures for accessibility to enable the person to come into a situation comparable with that of persons without this disability where such measures are reasonable, can be liable to pay damages.
+The prohibition of discrimination in the form of inadequate accessibility does not apply to a person enquiring about work.
 In addition, the Working Environment Act obliges the employer to adjust the company operations to the employee’s individual possibilities and needs.

 The employer can incur liability to compensate the employee for discrimination.
 An employer may be obliged to investigate and take measures against harassment at the order of the Equality Ombudsman.
 If such order is not complied with the Equality Ombudsman can issue an order to fulfill the obligation subject to a financial penalty.

 Affirmative action is not considered discrimination, i.e., it is not discriminatory to make a decision of hiring, promotion or education based on one of the protected grounds, if such a decision is appropriate and necessary to achieve a legitimate aim in the business.
 Affirmative action may also be taken to, e.g., promote equality between women and men on matters other than salary or other terms of employment.
 There are, however, no quotas set forth in statute.